 For the aspect of religious service, it is a time of rest and reflection.
 Under such low-light conditions the iris of the eye is dilated.
 This even more softens the view.
 This reinforces the choice of the dilated and flared effect of his lens used at maximum aperture.

-The images shown are available as palladium prints, measuring approximately 8 x 11 inches in size made on 11 x 14 inch rag paper.
-Some can be printed to a larger size.
+The images shown are available as Palladium prints, measuring approximately 8 x 10.5 inches, printed on 11×14 and 12 x 16 inches printed on 16 x 22 inch Hahnemuhle Rag Platinum Paper.
 Please contact us for prices.